Dehghanni/Teofl/Writing.md

   - sig fact b4 chsing mjr is interest – hard ok – successful , passion, effort.
 You will be able to achieve anything providing that you keep plugging away at it.
   - ther factors
 - **know how your donation to a charity is going to be spent**
-  - no; trust org, manifest rubric, experts know better, not as wasy as you might thing,
+  - no; trust org, manifest rubric, experts know better, not as easy as you might thing,
-  - live your life and let them do their work, just find a good org, dont interfere, anonymous,
+  - live your life and let them do their work, just find a good org, don&#39;t interfere, anonymous,
 - **prepare children for school;**
   - communication -\&gt; ess skills
   - It will help them to enjoy higher self-confidence and self-esteem, which in turn may affect their social relationship positively.